Policy

 Time for review

-The WSIB may review the LOE benefits up to 24 months after the expiry of the 72-month period, if the worker is involved in health care measures and/or RTW activities.
+The WSIB may review the LOE benefits up to 24 months after the expiry of the 72-month period if the worker is involved in health care measures and/or RTW activities.
 The final review must be completed by the end of the 24-month period, or sooner if either the health care measures or RTW activities (including RTW plans without training) have been completed.

 If the worker is involved in a RTW plan (with training) through the 72-month period, LOE benefits can continue.
 The final review must occur within 30 calendar days of the plan completion (i.e., by the 31st day post RTW plan completion).
-If the worker is not working at that point, see “When final review occurs before the worker is able to find a job” above.
+If the worker is not working at that point, refer to “When final review occurs before the worker is able to find a job” above.

 Significant deteriorations post 72 months

 The WSIB may review the LOE benefit after the 72nd month final review if the worker suffers a significant deterioration in their work-related condition (whether or not the work-related condition resulted in a permanent impairment).
-When a worker sustains a secondary condition post 72 months that is causally related to the work-related condition, this may also be considered a significant deterioration of the work-related condition for which LOE benefits may be reviewed post 72 months, see 15-05-01, Resulting from Work-Related Disability/Impairment.
+When a worker sustains a secondary condition post 72 months that is causally related to the work-related condition, this may also be considered a significant deterioration of the work-related condition for which LOE benefits may be reviewed post 72 months, refer to 15-05-01, Resulting from Work-Related Disability/Impairment.

 A significant deterioration refers to a marked degree of deterioration in the work-related impairment that is demonstrated by a measurable change in clinical findings.